Tannehill leads Titans to 27-17 victory over Packers - WHIZ News

 INJURIES

-Titans DL Denico Autry left with a knee injury in the third quarter.
-Titans CB Kristian Fulton left in the fourth quarter with a hamstring injury.
-Packers LB Quay Walker injured his shoulder in the fourth quarter.
+Titans DL Denico Autry (knee), Titans CB Kristian Fulton (hamstring) and Walker (shoulder) left the game.

 The Titans were missing C Ben Jones (concussion), K Randy Bullock (right calf), OLB Bud Dupree (hip), S Amani Hooker (shoulder) and CB Elijah Molden (groin).
-Packers LB De’Vondre Campbell (knee) missed a third straight game and Packers WR Romeo Doubs (ankle) sat out a second straight game.
+The Packers didn’t have LB De’Vondre Campbell (knee) or WR Romeo Doubs (ankle).

 HONORING BUTLER